yoavnir/specs2016/specs/docs/alu.md

 | `//` | Integer Division | returns the integer quotient of two numbers | 17 // 4 ==> 4 |
 | `%` | Remainder or Modulu | returns the remainder in division | 17 % 4 ==> 1 |

 **Note:** The roles of the `//` and `%` operators is reversed compared to *CMS Pipelines*.
 The reason for this is that CMS Pipelines was written for people who know the *REXX* language, where the `//` is the remainder operand and `%` is the integer division.
-Unix and Windows users are more accustomed to languages like C/C++/C#, Java, and Javascript where `%` is the remainder operator.
+Unix and Windows users are more accustomed to languages like C/C++, Java, Javascript and Python, where `%` is the remainder operator.

 A full list of supported operators can be found in [Advanced ALU Topics](alu_adv.md).